 I’m the producer of two Academy Award nominated short films, a two-time Cable-Ace nominee, and a Golden Satellite nominee.
 My films have screened at numerous film festivals including Sundance, Toronto, Austin, and Boston.

 Over my career, I have been responsible for managing or overseeing more than a quarter billion dollars of film production; a sum that is just staggering to me.
-I’ve produced both low-budget and Hollywood studio films starring Tobey Maguire, Reese Witherspoon, Brad Pitt, Gary Sinise, Vin Diesel, Elijah Wood, to name a few.
+I’ve produced both low-budget and Hollywood studio films starring Tobey Maguire, Reese Witherspoon, Brad Pitt, Paul Walker, Gary Sinise, Vin Diesel, Elijah Wood, to name a few.

 I’ve worked as a Production Executive at New Line Cinema, where I oversaw nearly 25 projects from Austin Powers, to Love!
 Valour!
 Compassion! to F. Gary Gray’s highly successful film, Friday.
-I also produced and conceived the centerpiece exhibit at Paul Allen’s music museum EMP, bringing together the likes of James Brown, George Clinton, Herbie Hancock, Chaka Kahn, Maceo Parker and others in a 70mm, multi-screen, immersion into funk.
+I also produced and conceived the centerpiece exhibit at Paul Allen’s music museum EMP, bringing together the likes of James Brown, George Clinton, Herbie Hancock, Chaka Kahn, Maceo Parker and others in a 70mm, multi-screen, immersion into the funk.

 I have been a guest speaker or moderator at the Sundance Film Festival, Showbiz Expo, HD House–Park City, as well as writing articles for multiple industry publications.

 I’ve worked as a film consultant for many years with independent filmmakers, companies and as an expert witness in legal arbitrations on cases concerning the filmmaking process.